mpentler/adsb-custom-setup/README.md

 It will also install a web frontend for accessing everything and viewing all of the stats and traffic to the port 80 lighttpd server.

-# Installation
+## Installation

 Clone the repo first to your /home/pi folder (change the script if your username is something different) and then:

-sudo adsb-install.sh
+`sudo adsb-install.sh`

 Follow the prompts as you go for choosing options and feeders.
-None of the scripts are very complex if you have a look at them.
+None of the scripts are very complex if you have a look at them, but as I made this for myself I'm not hugely interested in documenting things more than this right now, sorry!